 (A) Refer to Note 4-Related Party Transactions for additional information.
-(B) Redemption of 20,000 shares of common stock as consideration to reduce

-Redemption of 20,000 shares of common stock as consideration to reduce the principal balance of an employee loan by \$155.
+(B) Redemption of 39,082 shares of common stock to reduce the principal balance of an employee loan by \$332.
 Refer to Note 4-Related Party Transactions for additional information.